WHAT TO DO IN MARSA ALAM

-As you drive from Marsa Alam airport to your hotel, and gaze out at the mountains and vast expanse of Sahara on one side and the sparkling blue waters of the Red Sea on the other, you could be forgiven for thinking that Marsa Alam offered a simple choice between diving or relaxing by the beach or pool.
+As you drive from Marsa Alam airport to your hotel, and gaze out at the mountains and vast expanse of Egypt’s Eastern Desert on one side and the sparkling blue waters of the Red Sea on the other, you could be forgiven for thinking that Marsa Alam offered a simple choice between diving or relaxing by the beach or pool.
 However, you can do far more.

 For those who want to do something every day of the week here’s a plan –

-Get close to one of the world's most intelligent and playful creatures - we recommend a day trip to the not so well known Sataya Reef - not only does this rival Dolphin House as one of the great wonders of the natural world as a habitat for the famously playful spinner dolphins but you are a lot less likely to find the area overcrowded.
+Get close to one of the world’s most intelligent and playful creatures – we recommend a day trip to the not so well known Sataya Reef – not only does this rival Samadai Reef as one of the great wonders of the natural world as a habitat for the famously playful spinner dolphins but you are probably less likely to find the area overcrowded.

 This in turn also means you are more likely to encounter dolphins.
 Contrary to what you might believe, these friendly but easily stressed animals often avoid areas where there are too many people and boats.

-Local expert Steven (+20 128432337) organizes day trips for Just 45 euros (£40) per person - this includes a return transport from your hotel, the boat, all your snorkeling equipment, lunch, tea, soft drinks and the legally obligatory permit which guarantees you access to the protected area and contributes to the cost of the reef's conservation.
+Local expert Steven (+20 128432337) organizes day trips for Just 63 euros (£56) per person – this includes a return transport from your hotel, the boat, all your snorkelling equipment, lunch, tea, soft drinks and the legally obligatory permit which guarantees you access to the protected area and contributes to the cost of the reef’s conservation.

 Plus points – One of the world’s most likely places you will be able to get up close to and swim with wild dolphins.
 This is such fun, so life affirming and so interesting, that some have argued that such swimming could help cure depression.

-The reef, with its' beautifully intact coral and crystal clear waters is also one of the most beautiful underwater places in the world.
-It's only a short boat ride from Hamata and a large family of Spinner dolphins have made it their permanent home.
+The reef, with its multicoloured multi-shaped coral and crystal clear waters must rank as one of the most strikingly beautiful underwater places in the world.
+It’s only a short boat ride from Hamata and a large family of Spinner dolphins have made it their permanent home.

 It’s a lot less well known than “Dolphin House” so visitor numbers are restricted so you won’t have to compete with too many tourists.
 Divers and snorkelers can also explore the coral reef.